arturrc/error_correction_packet/README.md

 nB/nA > err_ratio (the other way around).
 The programs do this efficiently by using a trie-based algorithm.
 More can be read on (1).

-Both programs take as an input a *headerless tab-separated table*, where one of the columns need to be error-corrected.
-Which column that is is passed as an argument.
+Both programs take as an input a **headerless** tab-separated table, where one of the columns needs to be error-corrected.

 ## Dependencies
-error_correct_from_dict uses the robin_map class, which is a header-only library maintained in github.com/Tessil/robin-map.
+error_correct_from_dict uses the robin_map class, which is a header-only library maintained in [github.com/Tessil/robin-map](https://github.com/Tessil/robin-map).
 For ease of use, I include it in /dependencies/tsl.
 It would be common to copy the /dependencies/tsl directory into a local ~/local/include directory.
 If you do otherwise, edit the compilation line appropriately.

 For Harvad Odyssey cluster users, gcc can be loaded using command:
 	module load gcc/8.2.0-fasrc01

 ## error_correct_from_dict.cpp
 Error correct based on a dictionary of known barcodes.
 This program does not have an